AaronSchulz/mediawiki-developer-tools/README.md

 The test runners depends on paratest, which can be installed via:
 <code>
-composer global require --dev brianium/paratest
+composer.phar global require brianium/paratest ^5.0.4
 </code>

 ## Mediawiki extension utilities ##